Employer Internship FAQs

 Summer Semester—post positions by early May

-Employers are allowed to post paid internships any time throughout the year on BulldogLink vs. unpaid internships which are based on semester commitments.
+Employers are allowed to post paid internships any time throughout the year on HireFresnoState (formerly BulldogLink) vs. unpaid internships which are based on semester commitments.

-To post an unpaid internship, go to Fresno State Faculty Internship Coordinators; review the list; and contact the appropriate individual on the list.
+To post an internship for a specific manor, go to Fresno State Faculty Internship Coordinators; review the list; and contact the appropriate individual on the list.

 6. I am hiring my first intern.
 Any tips?